 Note: Failure to take these exams at the specified time can result in dismissal from the program.
-Only serious extenuating circumstances will be considered as a reason for postponement, and these must be presented in the form of a well-documented petition to the Director of Graduate Studies for approval by a majority of the anthropology faculty.
+Only serious extenuating circumstances will be considered as a reason for postponement, and these must be presented in the form of a well-documented petition for approval by a majority of the anthropology faculty.
 No examinations will be offered in the summer.